-Our research with 400 designers revealed a vital contributing factor to design achieving the greatest impact.
+Our study with 400 designers revealed how research is a vital contributing factor to design achieving the greatest impact.

 We found that 69% of designers agreed that design has had a positive impact towards the success of their organisation.
 Only 7% felt that design was not having an impact.
 A quarter of designers weren’t sure whether or not they were making a difference (the not-knowing tells a story in itself, but that’s for another time).